• Home

 Listen actively and respond to your child paraphrasing what she has said.

-When our children use the word hate to describe someone or something, our knee-jerk reaction tends to be, “No, you don’t.”
-When we tell our children how to feel, their feelings become repressed and spill over as anger in other areas.
 Authors of How to Talk so Kids Will Listen & How to Listen so Kids Will Talk, Faber and Mazlish say the best course of action is to address even the harshest of words with empathy.
+Young people benefit significantly from being heard and understood.

 Avoid responses that repress like: